Managing Energy Use and Reducing Greenhouse Gas Emissions

 Related Information

-For disclosure of information related to climate change in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), refer to Toray Group’s Approach to Climate Change.
+See the following webpage for information on climate-related disclosures in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).